Projects and Environments

 Modify a project

-- To add an environment to a project, click Add Environment at the top right of the project’s page.
+- To add an environment to a project, click + Add environment at the top right of the project’s page.

-- To rename or delete an entire project, click the gear icon at the top right of the project’s page.
+- To rename or delete an entire project, click Settings in the left pane of the project’s page.

 Important: